woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/pgadmin.rst

    Launching pgAdmin on Windows

-Mac
+Mac OS X
-^^^
+^^^^^^^^

-On Mac the pgAdmin application is accessible from the installer image under :guilabel:`PostGIS Utilities`.
+On OS X, the pgAdmin application is accessible from the installer image under :guilabel:`PostGIS Utilities`.

 .. figure:: img/pgadmin_mac.png

-   Launching pgAdmin on Mac
+   Launching pgAdmin on OS X

 Linux
 ^^^^^

-On Linux pgAdmin can be launched from the terminal with the ``pgadmin3`` command.
+The pgAdmin application is installed via the ``pgadmin3`` package, and can be launched from the terminal with the ``pgadmin3`` command.
+On systems with graphical interfaces, ``pgAdmin III`` may be available from the Applications menu.

+.. note:: Some extra steps need to performed before pgAdmin will be available from both local and remote hosts.
+Please see the section on :ref:`dataadmin.pgGettingStarted.firstconnect` for configuration information.

 Working with pgAdmin
 --------------------